ad-si/awesome-scanning/readme.md

 # Awesome Scanning

-A curated list of awesome projects to simplify and improve paper scannning.
+A curated list of awesome projects to simplify and improve paper scanning.

 <!-- toc -->